fbpx skip to Main Content

 Program Overview

-NEW in 2024 - Spring Semester program in Alicante, Spain
+Spring Semester program in Alicante, Spain

 The KIIS Spain Spring Semester program in Alicante is an ideal setting for students to experience Spanish language, culture, and history.
 Located on the Mediterranean coast of southeast Spain, this city enjoys a mild and sunny climate with palm trees adorning the beautiful promenade and the many lovely plazas in the city.
 Students can explore and discover a historic and culturally rich region while enjoying the bountiful modern-day amenities such as cafes, markets, shopping, and nightlife that make this city a popular destination.
 The campus of the University of Alicante is modern, well-equipped with extracurricular facilities (campus gym, track, pool, student clubs), and connected to the city center (10-15 mins) by an excellent transportation system.
-The program includes a three-day, two-night excursion to Granada, local day trips and group activities are offered weekly.
-Madrid, Barcelona, Valencia, and Malaga, are all within several hours by train from Alicante allowing students the opportunity to discover these beautiful cities in Spain.

 Students have the option of residing in an on-campus dorm or with a local homestay family.
+The program includes local day trips and group activities, which are offered weekly.
+Madrid, Barcelona, Valencia, and Malaga, are all within several hours by train from Alicante.
+The semester schedule includes a two-week Easter/Spring break allowing students ample time to travel and discover these beautiful cities in Spain.

 Students can earn 12-15 credit hours over the semester.
-All students enroll in at least one Spanish class (be it at Intermediate SPAN 201 or SPAN 202, or high Intermediate, 300-level, or Advanced 400-level.
+In the month of January, all students enroll in a month-long intensive Spanish language class (be it at Intermediate SPAN 201 or SPAN 202, high Intermediate 300-level or Advanced 400-level).
 For the remaining courses, students have the option of a mix of some Spanish and some English, or all English courses, or an entire semester of Spanish courses.
-See Course Options below for details.
+See Course Options below for further details.

 Language Requirement: At least 6 credit hours of college-level Spanish or equivalent by the time of departure (by the end of the fall semester prior to the spring semester).
 Spanish courses taught in Spanish.
 Other subjects taught in English.